amadeus4dev/developer-guides/docs/resources/flights.md

 before proceeding to book.
 This is especially true if time passes between the initial search and the decision to book, as fares are limited and there are thousands of bookings occurring every minute.
 During this step, you can also add ancillary products like extra bags or legroom.
+For that you can use the [Flight Offers Price API](https://developers.amadeus.com/self-service/category/air/api-doc/flight-offers-price).

 Once a flight has been selected, you’ll need to confirm the availability and price of the fare.
 This is where the Flight Offers Price API comes in.
 This API